buaXD/jin_sei_yo/README.md

 Input the waiting time in seconds.

-This script will wait 2s for u changing the focus to the game.
+This script will wait 2s for you changing the focus to the game.

 ## requirements
 * pip install pywin32